Joadevy/js-algorithms/README.md

 - 'Guia WHILE' refers to practise with while loop.
 - 'Guia functions' is for exercises using js functions.
 - 'Guia ciclos++' contains some techniques and combinated loops.
+- 'Guia Lotes' contains a complete exercise using all of the previous 'guias'.